Ford Flex Insurance Rates

 Use our free rate comparison tool above to find out which insurance company has the cheapest rates for a Ford Flex.

-Estimates include $500 physical damage deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all states and Flex trim levels.
+Includes $500 physical damage deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Rates are averaged for all 50 U.S. states and for all Flex models.

 Use the form below to get customized rates for your location.